TangoTangoX/TangoTangoX.github.io/skyloft1-0-4.md

 **Update 1.0.4**

 - AERIAL DLC!!
-This EXCLUSIVE DLC pack will launch June 3rd, 2019.
+This EXCLUSIVE DLC pack will launch May 30th, 2019.
 More information listed below!

   - **PRICE**: S$100,000 (One copy is granted to each Alpha tester for free)